 Satoshi Koizumi received doctor of engineering (electrical engineering and electronics) at Aoyama Gakuin University (Tokyo, Japan) and joined the diamond research group at National Institute for Materials Science (NIMS), Tsukuba in 1994.
 Presently, he works as a principal researcher at NIMS on the topics of semiconducting diamond growth and device applications.
 He established the n-type diamond (which does not exist in nature) growth technique and has succeeded in deep ultraviolet LED formation by diamond pn junctions for the first time.
 He has worked on CVD diamond research for more than 25 years and published more than 150 refereed journal papers with about 3000 citations.
 In 2014, he started a research project of diamond power electronics in the Strategic Innovation Program (SIP) Japan cabinet office.

-Principle Researcher, National Institute for Materials Science (NIMS)
+Principle Researcher, National Institute for Materials Science (NIMS), Japan

 Hitoshi Umezawa studied electrical engineering and materials science at Waseda University, Japan, where he graduated in 2002 with a doctoral degree in engineering.
 After that, he became a Post-Doc at Waseda University financed by Japan Society of the Promotion of Science (JSPS).
 In 2005 he became a researcher at Diamond Research Center in National Institute of Advanced Industrial Science and Technology (AIST), Japan.
 He teaches semiconductor devices and power electronics as a visiting professor at Chiba University, Japan.
 He is lanef Chair, whom the research activities are funded by University Grenoble Alpes, France.
 His research interests include diamond growth and characterization, high power and high frequency devices and related device fabrication processes.
 He has more than 120 publications in refereed journals.

-Senior Researcher, National Institute of Advanced Industrial Science and Technology (AIST)
+Senior Researcher, National Institute of Advanced Industrial Science and Technology (AIST), Japan

 Mariko Suzuki received PhD degree at Waseda University (Japan) on semiconductor physics especially for wide bandgap materials including diamond.
-She currently works at Toshiba R&D centre as a senior research scientist to research and develop novel electronics devices and power electronics application of diamond.
+She has been working at Toshiba R&D center as a senior research scientist to research and develop novel electronics devices and power electronics application of diamond.
 She has many publications on diamond and experimentally confirmed high breakdown features of diamond in recent research.
 She currently works at Seki Diamond Systems Division of Cornes Technologies Ltd. as a chief scientist.
 Her present research target is to develop diamond growth and the systems for many applications of diamond including power electronics.